A Quest for Knowledge: Proofs

-\emph{Step 2.3. $d(X)<X/2$ if $X> 8q$.} Note first that the variance of the question on the boundary is always larger than for any interior question as $\sigma^2=\frac{d(X-d)}{X}$ is increasing in $d$.
-Hence, if the benefit of research $V$ is larger for an interior question than for the boundary question, the researcher can obtain a higher payoff by choosing an interior question with the same $\rho$ as for the boundary question: the cost are lower, the success probability is the same, and the benefit upon success are higher.
-The benefit of finding an answer on the boundary of an area with $X>8q$ is always smaller than for some interior distance by \cref{lem:dinteriorifXlarger8} from the proof of \cref{cor:maxinteriorsmaller8}.
+\emph{Step 3. $d^\eta(X)<X/2$ if $X> 8q$.} Note first that the variance of the boundary question is always greater than for any interior question.
+Hence, if the benefits of a discovery, $V$, are larger for an interior question than for the boundary question, the researcher can obtain a higher payoff by choosing an interior question with the same $\rho$ as for the boundary question.
+The benefits of discovery on the boundary of an area with $X>8q$ are always smaller than for some interior distance by \cref{lem:dinteriorifXlarger8}.
 Hence, an interior choice is optimal for $X>8q$.